Awesome1179/Awesome1179/README.md

 </p>

 <p align="center">
   I'm a high school student pursuing my passion of computer science.
-I'm a passionate learner who's always willing to grow and advance as a developer.
+I'm an enthusiastic learner who's always willing to grow and advance as a developer.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also enjoy competetive coding and building my own projects.
 Follow me in my journey to keep up to date with new projects and much more.
 </p>

 <br>